drbfraser/HHA-CommunityBasedRehabilitation/docs/SETUP.md

 DEV_API_URL="http://<some hostname or IP>/api/"
 ```

 This is optional.
-If you do not specify `DEV_API_URL`, the staging server is used by  default on
+If you do not specify `DEV_API_URL`, the staging server is used by default on development builds.
+Note
-development builds.
-Note that `DEV_API_URL` is ignored when running a production or staging build.
+that `DEV_API_URL` is ignored when running a production or staging build.
+Running Expo using `npm start` or `expo start`
-Running Expo using `npn run start` or `expo start` in the `mobile` directory will be considered a
+in the `mobile` directory will be considered a development build.
-development build.

 If you are going to be using an IP address, you will need to specify the port (8000) in the URL.
 * If you are going to be developing the app with a physical phone: